Welcome to Gene's web pages. Here you will find some of the things that make

 back like most landscaping blocks, but these weigh in at about 55 pounds

 each.
-As near as I can see, it has not moved in the 10 or more years since I
+As near as I can see, it has not moved in the 6 or 7 years since I

 laid it up.
 That WAS the general idea. :)